riaashley/phase-1-project/README.md

 # Project Name
-Let's Binge is a Single Page Application that allows the user to find a television show by name.
+Let's Binge Watch is a Single Page Application that allows the user to find a television show.
+Shows are categorized by their first letter.
+All appropriate shows will be listed along with the show's image and a brief summary.

 ### Requirements
 * have json-server installed